 I then hand sewed the dowels in the fabric (by wrapping the fabric around) on each side and attached ties at the hands and the neck.

 I love how it behaves like real bat wings!

-How to Make Butterfly Costume Wings:
+How to Make a Girls Butterfly Costume Wings:

 This was harder than the bat wings.
 Again I could have made fabric wings under the arms but my daughter was insistent the wings be behind her AND fold.
 I got on the right track with this post from iCandy Handmade who made a stunning Monarch Butterfly Costume.
 I think I simplified her design though.

 You will need 2 black foam boards (the big ones from an office store- I think 3′ x4′) and whatever felt fabric color you’ll need for your chosen butterfly.